danejensen/movie-rack/README.md

 ### Tools and Technology
 - The application should be written using Rails 3
-- It should be specified and tested using RSpec 2
+- It should be specified and tested using RSpec 2 (`rails generate rspec:install` has already been executed for the project)
 - The database should be SQLite3
 - The database schema should be managed with Rails migrations
 - Views can be written in either ERB or HAML